 As a young girl from Detroit, design has always been a passion of Lisa Freede.
-Lisa's mother was a known professional make-up artist, and her father was a contemporary builder and architect, so for Lisa design became second nature.
+Lisa's mother was a professional model who owned her own modeling agency, and her father was a contemporary builder and architect, so for Lisa design became second nature.

 While growing up in Detroit, Lisa worked for a popular men’s clothing store dressing some of Motown’s most well-known artists.
 From there Lisa re-located to Los Angeles and began working in the wholesale market for Faded Glory, Yves Saint Laurent, then Calvin Klein.
 Lisa also taught Fashion Design and Fashion Merchandising at the acclaimed Brooks College in Southern California to share her passion and industry experience.